Joseph-Bethune/ContextMenu-ReactWeb/README.md

     - Try to place this as high in the component hiearchy as possible to ensure that any subcomponents have access to the reference.

 3. Create a reference hook and give it to the context menu parent component.

 4. Render the component.

-After this initial setup, the programmer need only call the openContextMenuDelegate() method on an instance of the contextMenuParent reference hook object in order to open the context menu.
+After this initial setup, the programmer needs only call the openContextMenuDelegate() method on an instance of the contextMenuParent reference in order to open the context menu.
 - You will need to to give this method information on what to put inside of the context menu.
-More on that later
+MOre on that later.

 ## Setup the context menu in the parent component
 ### Import statement